 Both frameworks support modern browsers, including Chrome, Firefox, Safari, and Edge.

 Next.js has a larger dependency tree, including React, Webpack, and Babel.
-Remix has a smaller dependency tree, with a focus on native web APIs.
+Remix has a smaller dependency tree, relying on React and a few smaller libraries.

-Next.js has a larger and more established community, with more contributors and maintainers.
-Remix has a smaller but growing community.
+Next.js has a large and active community, with many contributors and maintainers.
+Remix has a smaller but still active community.

-Both frameworks have high-quality documentation, with Next.js having a more comprehensive guide and Remix having a more concise API reference.
+Both frameworks have high-quality documentation, with clear guides and API references.

 1import Head from 'next/head';